GUIDE 2025

 1. Employee performance appreciation

 “You did an incredible job at the client meeting yesterday.
-I heard from others that the department heads were extremely impressed by your sound knowledge of the product and noted your suggestions.
+I heard from others that the department heads were impressed by your sound product knowledge and noted your suggestions.
 Great job!
-I truly applaud all your work, energy, and diligence you put in this role.”
+I truly applaud your work, energy, and diligence in this role.”

-Employees always look for recognition when they do a good job, as it makes them feel recognized.
-Therefore, as a supervisor, you must promptly recognize the hard work and celebrate competency.
+Employees always look for recognition when they do a good job, and they want to feel recognized.
+Therefore, as a supervisor, you must promptly recognize hard work and celebrate competency.
 In addition, it is better to give specific feedback regarding achievements, skills, and business outcomes.

 2. Note an employee’s good qualities